-- MLbase: A Distributed Machine Learning System (pdf, webpage)
+Learning (pdf, webpage)

-Conference on Innovative Data Systems Research (CIDR).
-2013
+International Conference on Data Mining (ICDM), 2013

 A. Kleiner, A. Talwalkar, P. Sarkar, M.I.
 Jordan

-S. Kumar, M. Mohri, A. Talwalkar
+A. Talwalkar, S. Kumar, M. Mohri, H. Rowley

-Journal of Machine Learning Research (JMLR).
-2012
+Journal of Machine Learning Research (JMLR), 2013

-- Divide-and-Conquer Matrix Factorization (pdf, long version, webpage)
+- Divide-and-Conquer Matrix Factorization (pdf, webpage)

-L. Mackey, A. Talwalkar and M.I.
+L. Mackey, A. Talwalkar, M.I.
 Jordan

-Neural Information Processing Systems (NIPS).
-2011
+Neural Information Processing Systems (NIPS), 2011

 - August 2012: Our textbook, Foundations of Machine Learning (MIT Press), has been published.

-- March 2011: I am a recipient of the 2011 Janet Fabri Prize for best doctoral dissertation in NYU's Computer Science Department!
+- March 2011: I am a recipient of the 2011 Janet Fabri Prize for best doctoral dissertation in NYU's Computer Science Department.